UNITARIAN UNIVERSALIST FELLOWSHIP OF CHAUTAUQUA

 Application

-• a support letter from the minister of your church*
+from the minister of your church should be included as well.

 Audrey.donald.dowling@gmail.com or Audrey Dowling, 6439 Portage Rd, Westfield, NY 14787.

-* The letter of support can be a separate mailing or email sent directly by the current minister of your home church or fellowship.
+A separate mailing or email with the letter of support from the current minister of your home church or fellowship must be submitted to Audrey Dowling by April 30.
 If the church or fellowship does not have a called minister, the letter of support can come from the president of the congregational board.

 About Lenore Adams